guildai/guildai/guild/tests/image-summaries.md

     >>> files = findl(logdir)
     >>> files
-    ['...copy-images.../.guild/images/71a365d27894b323b8d5d6ebfeed6ee9',
+    ['... copy-images .../.guild/images/71a365d27894b323b8d5d6ebfeed6ee9',
-     '...copy-images.../events.out.tfevents...']
+     '... copy-images .../events.out.tfevents...']

 Event summaries for the run are stored under a directory named with the run ID, operation namd, date, and label.
-Each run has it's own event summaries.

-The first file in the list is a marker that indicates the monitor has written an associated image as a summary.
+The first file in the list (ending with a hash) is a marker that indicates the monitor has written an associated image as a summary.
 The marker is named using an md5 digest of the applicable image's path relative to the run directory.

 We can verify this by calculating an md5 digest for `favicon-copy.png`.